mohammmed-azeez/Disease_Prediction/README.md

 - Integration of real-time data streams and wearable device compatibility.
 - Collaboration with healthcare professionals for validation and improvement.

-##Acknowledgments
+## Acknowledgments

-Special thanks to [Adnan , Mehboob] for their valuable contributions.
+Special thanks to `Adnan & Mehboob` for their valuable contributions.